 On the other hand, life with attention deficit disorder (ADHD or ADD) can be so disruptive to child and parent that it is sometimes a relief when the physician suggests medication.
 “Finally,” say parents, “a solution to difficult behaviors!
 No more jumping on the sofa.
 No more racing around the classroom getting into trouble.”

 When my daughter was a preschooler, I begged the doctor to prescribe something — anything — to keep her manageable and safe.
 She was given Dexedrine, and, for the first time in her life, she sat and played for hours.
 But there were new problems to manage: side effects.

-“The most common are appetite suppression, headache, dry mouth, and insomnia, especially when the child starts medication,” says Terry Dickson, M.D., pediatrician and founder and director of The Behavioral Medicine Clinic of NW Michigan, in Traverse City.
+“The most common are appetite suppression, headache, dry mouth, and sleeplessness, especially when the child starts medication,” says Terry Dickson, M.D., pediatrician and founder and director of The Behavioral Medicine Clinic of NW Michigan, in Traverse City.

 What is a parent to do?
 “The rule of thumb is to wait,” explains Dickson.
 “Most side effects lessen with time.
 When there is a small problem with a med, you have to decide which is better: to live with a side effect for a bit or with the child’s inability to focus?”

 Here are the most common side effects, along with Dickson’s recommendations for dealing with them.

 Poor Appetite/Weight Loss/Upset Stomach

 “When a child starts medication, there can be a one-to three-pound weight loss in the first month,” says Dickson.
 “However, it is common for the child to gain back the weight over the next three months.”

 - Go with your child’s schedule, not the family’s.
 If she is ravenous at 3 p.m., give her an early dinner.

 - Make your child’s largest meal when he is most hungry — before the medication kicks in or after it wears off.